La Llorona: Film

+In a pivotal scene in the 2001 film Mulholland Drive, Rebekah Del Rio plays La Llorona de Los Angeles, a mysterious singer who performs Llorando, a Spanish language version of Crying by Roy Orbison.
+In keeping with the legend, the characters who witness this performance suffer severe consequences.

 The 2008 Mexican horror film Kilometer 31 is inspired by the legend of La Llorona.
 Additionally the early 2000s saw a spate of low-budget movies based on La Llorona, including: